Guardiome/guardiome.org/content/pitch.md

 ## 1 line

-Software company for kids expriencing cancer
+We make software for kids experiencing cancer.

 ## Kids